Skip to content

 • Micronutrient tracking, medical or clinical context: Cronometer.

-• Keto-flexible, want AI photo logging + recipes + planning: Swoodie.
+• Keto-flexible, want AI photo logging plus recipes and planning: Swoodie.

 Deeper one-on-one breakdowns

-Try Swoodie free on iOS or Google Play — 5 AI photo scans per day on the free tier, no account needed.
+Try Swoodie free on iOS or Google Play — no account needed; try AI photo scanning free, 5 uses, no card.

 Written by